machal/cssmine-content/content/flexbox-reference.md

 #### Flex-flow - A Shorthand for Flex-direction and Flex-wrap

-Let's explain this in examples:
+let’s explain this in examples:

 -   `flex-flow: row` – this is the default value.
 Items are placed in a single line and do not break.
 -   `flex-flow: column wrap` – items are placed in a column and break.

 We have explained the flex container properties.
-Now, let's explain flex items as there is more to explain.
+Now, let’s explain flex items as there is more to explain.

 ### Flex Item Properties